Last updated: April 13, 2022

 Protecting Your Health

-- Cover your nose and mouth with a cloth face cover when around others: Recommendations for Cloth Face Covers
+- Cover your nose and mouth with a mask when indoors and around others

 - Frequent and thorough hand washing with soap and water for at least 20 seconds.
 Wash your hands as if you’ve touched a jalapeno!